sunny2040/idspay-software/README.md

-# idspay-software
+# TechVision-software
-IDSPay NGO Software.
-This is a web application for IDSPay NGO Software, which includes the NGO where volunteer, fundraise and donations.
+TechVision NGO Software.
+This is a web application for TechVision NGO Software, which includes the NGO where volunteer, fundraise and donations.